 Thanks to all of you who’ve read this far, and best of luck in getting your own urges to binge into ancient history!

-To help you create the change you want, I’m going to list some common obstacles that may be affecting your ability to dismiss binge urges, and I’ll explain how you can move past these obstacles.
+To help you create the change you want, I’m going to list some common obstacles that may be getting in the way of you successfully avoiding binges, and I’ll explain how you can move past these obstacles.
+I’ll also share and link to other useful posts and resources on the Brain over Binge blog and website so that you can get more information to support your recovery.

 Several people have asked if there was anything specific I did or told myself to detach from the urges to binge.
-Besides briefly reminding myself of what I’d learned and the fact that those thoughts weren’t truly me, there wasn’t any specific mental dialogue or action that helped me separate from my lower brain.
+Besides briefly reminding myself of the brain-based information I’d learned and the fact that those urge thoughts and feelings weren’t truly me, there wasn’t any specific mental dialogue or action that helped me separate from my lower brain—the primitive part of the brain that created my urges.
+(You can listen to Episode 3 and Episode 5 for more information about the lower and higher brain).
 I simply accepted the experience of the urges, without letting those urges affect me and lead me into a binge.

 I think trying to have any sort of mental dialogue with the urges to binge is counterproductive, because it engages the lower brain.
 The lower brain sends automatic messages to try to get you to maintain a habit it senses you need, and there’s nothing you can say to yourself to make those messages go away.
 Actually, the more you try to say things to yourself, the more you end up arguing with the urges; and you therefore give the urges more attention and significance, which makes them stronger.